csc-training/GenieWebApp.jl/docs/src/openshift/web-user-interface.md

-# Manually via Web Interface
+# Via Web User Interface
 !!! info
     These instructions are written for Rahti with **OKD3**.
 The instructions need to be updated once **OKD4** is released.

 ## Pushing the Docker Image to Container Registry
 We should log in to [**Rahti Container Registry**](https://registry-console.rahti.csc.fi/), create a new project, and push the Docker image.

 Then, we can log in on the command line using the token provided by the web client.

 ```bash
 sudo docker login -p <token> -u unused docker-registry.rahti.csc.fi